LudicMindStudio/RoadAheadTeamVault/Memories/Memory of Liam Script.md

 3. I feel pressured into something I don’t want.

-*All are good*

-Man: That’s great.
+**Liam 2**: That’s great.
 All these choices were appropriate to your situation.
 Now, you need to learn to clearly state what you want and be specific when giving requests.
-Let’s see what you got.
+Let’s see what you've got.

 1. I need to be supported in what I want for myself.